GeoffWilliams/puppet-windows_firewall/README.md

 #### Managing Ports

 Use the `local_port` and `remote_port` properties to set the ports a rule refers to.
-You can set an individual port or a range.
+You can set an individual ports, a range or combination:

 ```puppet
 windows_firewall_rule { "puppet - allow ports 1000-2000":